-Another important document for active travel in Canberra and urban planning, and another very long title.
-This post is an introduction to Planning for Active Travel in the ACT: Active Travel Infrastructure Interim Planning Guideline (ACT Government, January 2019).
-Because the title is so long it is often simply referred to it as PATACT.
+Planning for Active Travel in the ACT: Active Travel Infrastructure Interim Planning Guideline (ACT Government, January 2019) has a long title and most simply referred to it as PATACT.

-The directorate of the ACT Government responsible for active travel is Transport Canberra and City Services (TCCS), the result of the amalgamation of City Services and Transport Canberra under one minister, currenct the MLA Chris Steel (since 2019).
+The directorate of the ACT Government responsible for active travel is Transport Canberra and City Services (TCCS), the result of the amalgamation of City Services and Transport Canberra under one minister, currently Chris Steel (since 2019).

 Transport Canberra and City Services is a diverse directorate delivering essential services Canberrans rely on each day.About us, TCCS website